 Get Homeowner’s Insurance From a Top Provider — Free Quote Here >>

-As a woman of color, I have to stress this message as often as I can.
-After all, I don't want to see another generation of color falling victim to the promise of easy homeownership.
+As a woman of color, I cannot stress this message enough.
+After all, I don’t want to see another generation of color falling victim to real estate discrimination or the promise of easy homeownership.